Last Updated on February 23, 2022 by Nazmin Sarker

 - Pour the dressing over the seafood and toss gently.

-- Arrange the lettuce leaves and coriander sprigs on four individual plates and divide the seafood in equal portion and serve immediately.
+- Arrange the lettuce leaves and coriander sprigs on four individual plates and divide the seafood into equal portions and serve immediately.

 Tip: It is vital to ensure that the shrimps are cooked properly and under-cooked shrimps can carry infection.